Skip to content

 What Is an Asset Register?

-What an asset register is, the fields every entry should include, and a simple example showing how organisations keep theirs accurate and complete.
+What an asset register is and what it is for, the fields every entry should include, a copyable format, and how to build and maintain one that stays accurate.

 AMPthilly Updated